 Janet Audrain-McGovern, Ph.D.

-Janet E. Audrain-McGovern, Ph.D. is an Associate Professor in the Department of Psychiatry at the Perelman School of Medicine of the University of Pennsylvania and a member of the Cancer Center at the University of Pennsylvania.
-She is Project Co-Director for the TCORS Training and Career Development Program, Project Co-Director for the TCORS Developmental Pilots Program and Investigator for TCORS Project 1.
+Janet E. Audrain-McGovern, Ph.D. is a Professor in the Department of Psychiatry at the Perelman School of Medicine of the University of Pennsylvania and a member of the Cancer Center at the University of Pennsylvania.
+She is Project Co-Director for the TCORS Training and Career Development Program, Project Co-Director for the TCORS Developmental Pilots Program, and Investigator for TCORS Project 1.